SamuelZheng11/WooliesXCodingChallenge/README.md

 ## Assumptions
 - DBs are not needed for servicing requests
 - Requirements was to build an `HTTP API`.
 It is assumed that this means we are contacting a (RESTful) HTTP API method/s and not that we are contacting port 80 (i.e. GET http://)
+- In the interest it is assumed that consumers of the /trolleyTotal API is not intentionally trying to break it (more on this in the **API Fault Tolerance** Section)

 ## Execrise Though Processess
 ### Exercise 1